 You are facing a divorce, and you want to make sure that your business will survive and that you can protect your assets.
-Kevin Harris-James, head of our family law team, offers some practical advice and tips.
+James Grigg, head of our family law team, offers some practical advice and tips.

 Divorce awards in England and Wales frequently run at an effective 50% of the marital assets.
 It is long overdue for the parties and for wealthy families to attempt to exert control over their assets and resources and so deal with each other fairly, harmoniously and with clarity.